 “It’s unbelievable for the seniors, for our school,” Abel said.
 “We came back and won it.”

 Liberty reached the title game after a close victory against Seattle Prep in the semifinals.
 That Nov.
 22 game went to a shootout.

-The continuity in coaching played a big factor this year, Harrell said, as the Patriots had the same coach for consecutive years for the first time in a while.
+The continuity in coaching played a big factor this year, Harrell said, as these Patriots had the same coach for consecutive years for the first time in their careers.

 “It’s nice understanding how she coaches, and she knows us, and we were able to just put it all together,” Harrell said of Nguyen, Liberty’s second-year coach.

 Ten seniors will graduate from this year’s Liberty squad, a special group that was defined by their close relationships, Nguyen said.

 “Their leadership of getting the underclassmen on board and teaching the tradition of our program has been important,” she said.
 “They’ve really taken those guys under their wing, which really instilled a good team atmosphere for us.”